webrecorder/browsertrix/docs/develop/docs.md

 1. Swap the `s` for a `z` in words like _categorize_ and _pluralize_.
 2. Remove the `u` from words like _color_ and _honor_.
 3. Swap `tre` for `ter` in words like _center_.
-4. Numbers should be formatted with commas for seperation of values, using periods to denote decimals (e.g: _3,153.89_, not _3 153,89_).
+4. Numbers should be formatted with commas for separation of values, using periods to denote decimals (e.g: _3,153.89_, not _3 153,89_).

 ### Oxford Commas